Custom Web & App Development Pricing 2026 — Hungary vs Western Europe

 3. Smaller, denser market

 The senior dev community in Budapest is tightly networked.
 A good agency can hire from a referral pool that doesn’t exist in London (where every senior has 8 active LinkedIn DMs).
-Lower hiring/replacement cost = lower retainer rate.
+Lower hiring/replacement cost equals lower retainer rate.

-4. EU membership = no friction
+4. EU membership equals no friction

 Hungary is in the EU, GDPR-aligned, in the EUR/HUF currency band, and uses the same legal frameworks as Germany or France.
-There’s no offshoring risk premium like with India, Vietnam or even (for some clients) Ukraine post-2022.
+There’s no offshoring risk premium like with India, Vietnam, or even (for some clients) Ukraine post-2022.

 What you DON’T save on